aammd/MS_computational_ecology_opinion/reviews.md

 based on.
 Statistical methods are unable of making predictions and the authors do not give details of any predictive model.

+> We are unsure how to adress this comment.
+SDM do make a prediction (of the
+> presence/absence, or presence only), so the reviewer's comment in unfair and
+> unjustified to the SDM literature.
+We have added references (XX) showing how the
+> predictions makde by SDMs can be tested and validated.

 Section 1, pages 3-4. (ii) The last paragraph in Section 1 has to be carefully revised.
 Why do the authors believe that dynamic models and simulations are the same (page 4, lines 89-90)?
 Also, why is a closed-form solution ruled out by the use of stochastic simulations?
 Is the latter true just for stochastic simulations or for deterministic simulations as well?